 Once the holes have been punched, the talented artisans can start crocheting.
-This can take anywhere from 4-5 hours per pair.
+This usually takes around 3 hours per pair.
 Each stitch has it’s place, and if there is one small error, this can effect the next row, and eventually the overall product.
 Although they are hand made and imperfections add charm to the shoe, there is a great level of skill that goes into making sure each pair turns out just right.

 After the crochet is complete, they are sent to the local cobbler, who glues the rubber bases on.